MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/prefab.md

 # Prefab

-A **Prefab** is a data structure in the [[Neo World Program]].
-It represents the concept of an item, and is the underlying data structure which gives [Items](Item.md) and [Inventory Items](inventory_item.md) their properties.
+A **Prefab** is a data structure in the Neo World Program.
+It represents the concept of an item, and is the underlying data structure which gives [Items](item.md) and [Inventory Items](inventory_item.md) their properties.

-Prefabs are static; once loaded from the [[spreadsheet]], they do not change in any way.
+Prefabs are static; once loaded from the [spreadsheet](index.md), they do not change in any way.
 Thus, the [saver module](https://github.com/MolSnoo/Alter-Ego/blob/master/Modules/saver.js) will never make changes to the Prefabs sheet.
-As a result, the Prefabs sheet can be freely edited without [[edit mode]] being enabled.
+As a result, the Prefabs sheet can be freely edited without [edit mode](../../moderator_guide/edit_mode.md) being enabled.

 ## Table of Contents